What To Expect If You’re Moving To Sydney, Australia

 Public Transport in Sydney

-While there are a lot of buses and trains in Sydney that will get you from A to B, public transport still has a long way to go.
+While there are a lot of buses, trains, and even a light rail in Sydney that will get you from A to B, public transport still has a long way to go.
 It’s not unheard of for trains to break down due to ‘mechanical failure’ or a broken signal box, and buses are often very late and unreliable because Sydney traffic is a nightmare.

-Taxi and Uber services are widely available in the city, but again, the traffic is a problem – I really recommend using the trains where possible.
+Taxi and Uber services are widely available in the city, but again, the traffic is a problem – I really recommend using the trains or the light rail where possible.

 If you have any questions about living in Sydney, don’t hesitate to ask in the comments below!